dart-lang/site-www/src/_guides/libraries/library-tour.md

 (in the language tour) and the [Exception API reference.][Exception]

 ### Weak references and finalizers

 Dart is a [garbage-collected][] language, which means that any Dart object that isn't referenced by at least one other object will eventually be disposed by the garbage collector.
-This default behavior may not be desireable in some scenarios involving native resources or if the target object cannot be sub-classed.
+This default behavior might not be desirable in some scenarios involving native resources or if the target object can't be subclassed.

 A [WeakReference][]
 stores a reference to the target object